CircleOfNice/CoreWorker/README.md

   - to follow the existing coding style.
   - to use the linting tools that are listed in the ```package.json``` (which you get for free when using ```make```).
   - to add and/or customize unit tests for any changed code.
-  - to reference an issue in your pull request with a small description of your changes.
+  - to reference the corresponding issue in your pull request with a small description of your changes.

 All contributors are listed in the ```AUTHORS``` file, sorted by the time of their first contribution.